National parks

 Facing climate change

-Ghana is particularly vulnerable to climate change, which translates into greater frequency and intensity of extreme events, notably droughts and floods, rising sea levels, and its corollaries: declining drinking water resources, reduced electricity production (over 50% of which comes from dams), declining fish stocks and agricultural yields, leading to the risk of food insecurity and disease.
+Ghana is particularly vulnerable to climate change, which translates into greater frequency and intensity of extreme events, notably droughts and floods, rising sea levels, and its corollaries: reduced drinking water resources, reduced electricity production (over 50% of which comes from dams), lower fish stocks and lower agricultural yields, leading to the risk of food insecurity and disease.
 Ghana, which has ratified the Paris Climate Agreement, has put in place a strategy and actions (in partnership with NGOs and communities) to reduce its greenhouse gas emissions and adapt to climate change: reforestation programs, sustainable agricultural practices (ECONOBIO project: development of fair trade and organic shea, honey and cocoa, organic coconut oil and combo nuts, planting of local species, fight against poaching and illegal deforestation).
 An original project was born, from a partnership between science and music.
 Future Climate for Africa is a program that models a century's worth of climate data from the city of Kumasi... transformed into a piece of music, to raise awareness among as many people as possible!